-In another term or newa bhasa, people call it “Abua ya khoa soyegu din.”
+In Nepal bhasa, it is called, “Abua ya khoa soyegu din.”
 That precisely means to see the faces of fathers.

-Generally, the father’s day refers to the day of sanctifying fatherhood.
+Generally, father’s day refers to the day of sanctifying fatherhood.
 Notwithstanding, different nationalities celebrate it in different ways and days.
-But in Nepal, in the newa family, people celebrate it quite uniquely.
+But in Nepal, people celebrate it quite uniquely.
 They generally bring sweets, fruits, and other gifts to their fathers.

 Consequently, they all gather at night and have a big feast.
-This is how a newa family celebrates this day.
+This is how father’s day is celebrated in Nepal.

 Besides this, some people pronounce it as Bhadrapada Amavasya, somewhere, Pitri Tripani Aunsi exceedingly.
 Cause, the day is more important for those who unfortunately lost their fathers.
 Those who lost their beloved father, precisely for more than a year, go to the Gokarna of Kathmandu, on the very day.

-Here, Gokarna is a holy temple of Lord Shiva, situated in the north-east corner of the Kathmandu city.
-There, they take bathe and perform the yearly death ritual, Shraddh.
+Here, Gokarna is a holy temple of Lord Shiva, situated in the northeast corner of Kathmandu city.
+There, they take bathe and perform the yearly death ritual, Shraaddh.
 That’s why the day is pretty famous as Gokarna Aunsi too.
 However, people also prefer to go to Betrawati of Rasuwa and Bishnupaduaka of Dharan to do such death rituals.

 Whence, the day aunsi somehow has a powerful impact on Nepalese society.
 There is actually a credo in Nepalese culture.
-That one who has their parents alive should not take bathe on the day of aunsi.
-They assume that it diminishes the life of their parents like whoever take bathe on that day.
+That those who have their parents alive should not take bath on the day of aunsi.
+They assume that it diminishes the life of their parents like whoever takes bathe on that day.

-Since the one, who has lost their parents must likely take bathe on that day.
+Since the one, who has lost their parents must likely take bathe on this day.

 Kush or Cannabis is taken as a holy plant in the Hindu religion.
-The devotees perceive it as an image of Lord Vishnu which brings good fortune in the house.
-That’s why on the same day of Gokarna Aunsi, people bring kush to their home.
-Especially that one which is cut but the priest.
+The devotees perceive it as an image of Lord Vishnu which brings good fortune to the house.
+That’s why on the same day as Gokarna Aunsi, people bring kush to their homes.
+Especially that one which is cut by the priest.
 However, for that reason, the day is also denoted as Kushe Aunsi.

 No review on this yet.
 Be the first one to review.